nitinprakash/nitinprakash/README.md

 I have authored and maintained several WordPress plugins, including:

-- **Thank You Page for WooCommerce** — letting merchants create custom thank-you pages for orders
+- **Thank You Page for WooCommerce** — Redirect customers to a custom “Thank You” page after WooCommerce orders
-- **WC Thanks Redirect** — redirect to a custom URL or page after checkout
+- **Kanban for WooCommerce** — Organize your WooCommerce orders into Kanban boards based on their statuses
 - ...and more plugins actively used by customers and the community.

-On WordPress.org, I’ve been active since August 2016.
+On WordPress.org, I’ve been active since August 2016 and my plugins have crossed **10k Active Installs** & **240K Downloads**.

 On GitHub, I have a collection of repositories focused on utility libraries, plugin tools, and small web utilities.